doubleqiao/C-log/README.md

   Right practice "crobot_element -> crobot", "crobot -> EKF"
   Check the dependency tree.

-- 12. sensor_msgs::PointCloud needs to be resized before you could properly use them.
+- 12.sensor_msgs::PointCloud needs to be resized before you could properly use them.
 I guess.

-- 13. The name of package or the workspace should avoid space, otherwise it may cause error while compiling.
+- 13.The name of package or the workspace should avoid space, otherwise it may cause error while compiling.